Social Engineering & IT Security: What Businesses Need To Know

 The problem is that power isn’t always a good thing.
 In 1771, British-Irish statesman Edmund Burke said, “The greater the power, the more dangerous the abuse.”
 While his subject at the time had more to do with politics than technology, the statement holds the same truth today as it did then.

-There are few places where power is abused more dangerously than in the cybercrime industry.
-According to “Net Losses: Estimating the Global Cost of Cybercrime,” a report published by McAfee, the cost to the global economy could be as high as $575 billion a year.
+There are few places where power is abused more dangerously than in the cyber crime industry.
+According to “The Economic Impact of Cybercrime: No Slowing Down,” a report published by McAfee in 2019, the cost to the global economy could be as high as $600 billion a year.

 The Threat of Social Engineering

-This is where con artists will gather information and use it to influence your actions, often times causing you to do things you wouldn’t intend.
+This is where con artists will gather information and use it to influence your actions, often times causing you to do things you didn't intend to do.

 Here are a few examples: